I found myself living a life far from what I wanted, far from what I was created for.

 Hi, I’m Ryan Stroup

-What I discovered is this : real change doesn’t come when we move past our story, but when we go back into it.
+What I’ve learned is this: real change doesn’t come when we move past our story, but when we go back into it.

-I started to understand not just what I did, but why which brought deeper freedom: the ability to be more present, more connected, and more fully myself in the relationships that matter most.
+I started to understand not just what I did, but why which brought deeper freedom: to be more present, more connected, and more fully myself in the relationships that matter most.

-Now, I have the privilege of walking with others as they do the same—gently entering the stories that shaped them and discovering the freedom that becomes possible there.
+Now, I have the privilege of walking with others as they enter the stories that shaped them and become freer to fully love.

 My Approach